 In the real estate industry, it is very prevalent to scrape real estate listings.
 Also, in this industry, mostly extracted data fields are publicly available buyers and sellers information, in-depth building details, pictures, sale price, monthly rental price, property type, location, size, amenities, parking spaces, etc.

 Also, a more advanced approach can be taken to gather such data as crime and safety statistics, monitoring foreclosure and auctions listings, urban planning and construction permits, and so on.
-Real estate web scraping is becoming an important process of this business because it helps to remain competitive in the market.
+Real estate web scraping is becoming an important process of this business because it helps to remain competitive.

-- Identifying market trends.
-Data mining helps analyze general market trends, such as overall investment for real estate, individual incomes, and so on.
+Identifying market trends.
+Data mining helps analyze general trends, such as overall investment for real estate, individual incomes, and so on.

-In the last few decades, technology advancements played a huge part in transforming the processes and policies of the real estate industry.
-Long gone are the days of discovering houses through a yard sign, and it is crucial for market players to adjust to a fast-paced competitive environment to stay relevant.
+In the last few decades, technological advancements played a huge part in transforming the processes and policies of the real estate industry.
+Long gone are the days of discovering houses through a yard sign, and it is crucial for the retailers to adjust to a fast-paced competitive environment to stay relevant.

 For instance, a survey by the National Association of Realtors found out that 51% of real estate transactions start off on the internet.
 Furthermore, according to the report, real estate agents cite the primary tech tools that provide the highest quality leads as social media (47%), Multiple Listing Sites (32%), brokerage’s and listing aggregator’s websites (29%).
 More surprisingly, almost half (48%) of surveyed real estate firms named the biggest challenge in the industry to keep up with the pace of technology.

-Taking into this into account, it is evident that technology advancements will further influence market dynamics and stakeholders, and only those who will be able to adapt to changing market conditions will be able to claim a piece of market share.
+Taking this into account, it is evident that technology advancements will further influence economic dynamics and stakeholders, and only those who will be able to adapt to changing conditions will be able to claim a piece of market share.

 Here are only several already proven real estate data scraping use cases:

-- Forecasting market direction is a must for all market players, be it investors, realtors, or brokerages.
-Hence, real estate industry data scraping aids in collecting historical and current intelligence on properties, value, sales cycles, etc. The analyzed data provides data-backed predictions on how the market is going to perform, which consequently allows market players to adjust their tactics and strategies.
+Forecasting economic direction is a must for all market players, be it investors, realtors, or brokerages.
+Hence, real estate industry data scraping aids in collecting historical and current intelligence on properties, value, sales cycles, etc. The analyzed data provides data-backed predictions on how the industry is going to perform, which consequently allows economic actors to adjust their tactics and strategies.

-- Monitoring competition is yet another crucial aspect in this highly competitive market.
+Monitoring competition is yet another crucial aspect in this highly competitive environment.
 Thanks to data scraping, it is possible to swiftly collect real-time pricing intelligence data and promptly react to pricing changes to be price competitive.
 Ultimately, this knowledge contributes to winning the customer or business.

-- Monitoring vacancy rates by data scraping practice helps to analyze positive and negative rental growth market cycles and provides data-backed insights for investment opportunities and the best ROI to real estate agents.
+Monitoring vacancy rates by data scraping practice helps to analyze positive and negative rental growth cycles and provides data-backed insights for investment opportunities and the best ROI to real estate agents.

 This is only the tip of the iceberg of how web scraping is already transforming the real estate industry.
 And, as the role of data scraping in the real estate industry is a relatively new concept, it is a given that there will be more use cases identified in the future, especially when collecting alternative data that has a direct impact on the industry.